sakthipriyan/webgen/README.md

-base_dir  | base directory of the website repo web_copy  | Folders to be copied in the generated websites gen_draft | set to true if draft files has to be included in website generation
+base_dir  | base directory of the website repo web_copy  | Folders to be copied in the generated websites gen_draft | set to true if draft files has to be included in website generation html.css  | CSS files from css folder that will be inculded in header html.js   | Javascript files that would be added in each page